ccotter/libdeterm/README.markdown

 ##Acknowledgements

 Some of the code in `inc/` and `lib` is derived from MIT's JOS operating system.
 I will do my best to document which files came from JOS.
+See NOTICES for JOS's license.